Amur–Yakutsk Mainline: Lena crossing

 Planning for the line almost as far as Yakutsk is complete, although there has been debate as to whether the line should end at the settlement of Nizhny Bestyakh, on the opposite bank of the Lena River from Yakutsk, or whether a bridge (or possibly tunnel) should be built.
 The decision for or against a river crossing depends on a number of questions regarding both costs and engineering challenges.
 The Lena is at this point more than 2 km wide, has a number of side streams, and can flood the valley to a width of up to 10 km during the snowmelt in spring.

 There is currently no bridge of any kind across the Lena in the Sakha Republic.
 Air travel is currently the only mode of transport to Yakutsk available year-round; land transport to the outside world is possible via ferry in summer, or by driving across the frozen river in winter.
 During spring and autumn, the moving ice on the river makes crossings impossible.
 The dual road-rail bridge would allow year-round land access to the city for the first time.

 The site being considered is across a narrow section of the river near Tabaga, 40 km upstream from Yakutsk.

 On July 14, 2010, in Moscow, a meeting was held to discuss the construction of a tunnel under the Lena river, instead of a bridge.
 Construction of a tunnel would be quicker and cost less than that of a bridge, as it would not be dependent on seasonal construction hampered by the river freezing over in autumn and breaking up in spring.
 The flooding situation of the river also makes the tunnel more attractive.
 However, the annual maintenance costs for a tunnel were estimated to be more than twice that of a bridge.
 Construction of a tunnel in permafrost also posed engineering challenges.

 In July 2013, the federal road agency, Rosavtodor requested a tender to build a three-kilometer road-only bridge over the river connecting Yakutsk to the A360 Lena highway, expecting a cost of $1.7 bn/56 bn RUB, and a 6-year construction period.
 This was cancelled due to funding being transferred to the new Crimean Bridge.

 In 2015, it was reported that Chinese interests, including the China Railway Construction Corporation, China Development Bank and four other Chinese construction companies, had expressed interest in financing the construction of the bridge.
 The head of Yakutia said in 2018 that construction could begin in 2020.

+Construction eventually began on a road-only bridge in 2024, which is planned to be completed by 2028.